o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 ## How do I fix regressions with the TIAF Python unit tests?

-If any tests starting with the name `TestTiaf` or as part of `test_tiaf_unit_tests.py` start failing you will need to configure your environment to run the TIAF Python unit tests.
-Conveniently, this process is largely the same as running any O3DE Python test so you can use the following tests to debug any failing Python test that is run in AR.
+If any tests starting with the name `TestTiaf` or as part of `test_tiaf_unit_tests.py` start to fail, you must configure your environment to run the TIAF Python unit tests.
+Conveniently, this process is similar as running any O3DE Python test, so you can use the following tests to debug any failing Python test that is run in AR.

 ### Configuring the environment